vitotai/BrewPiLess/README.md

 mDNS doesn't work under AP mode.
 Therefore, "brewpiless.local" can not be used under AP mode, but "brewpi.org" will do the job.
 In fact, all domain names except those in Apple's Captive Portal checklists will do.

+After v2.0, static IP is supported at the page of network selection.
+To use DHCP, leave the IP blank.

 ## Service Pages